facebook/facebook-php-business-sdk/README.md

-# Facebook Business SDK for PHP - SF Edition v1
+# Facebook Business SDK 16 for PHP5 - SF Edition v1

 Due the addition of a SINGLE Syntax Breaking return type, we had to fork the project. https://github.com/facebook/facebook-php-business-sdk/pull/572#issuecomment-1423208117